digital0923RJ/JAEYEON-JO-Momenta/README.md

 ## Summary

 To briefly summarize, I selected three models—ResNet2, LCNN, and Wav2Vec2.0—for comparison.
-After reviewing several papers, I found that most models struggle to generalize well.
-Rather than prioritizing maximum accuracy, I focused on **real-time detection** of audio deepfakes.
-If this were a competition or a task purely about performance, I would have chosen heavier models.
+After reviewing several papers, I focused on **real-time detection** of audio deepfakes rther than prioritizing maximum accuracy, If this were a competition or a task purely about performance, I would have chosen heavier models.
 However, if a model can reliably achieve ~90% accuracy, my priority is to **respond quickly** with a lightweight model in real-world scenarios.

 ---